Where can I get dog welfare advice?

 What do I do if I have found a stray dog?

 If possible make sure that the dog is secure.
 To arrange for the dog to be collected by a Community Warden telephone 01768 817817 as soon as possible.
 We will take it to licensed kennels until the owner comes forward.
+Eden District Council employs a contractor out of office hours to also collect stray dogs, so always call 01768 817817.

 I would like to give an unwanted dog a home.
 Where do I go?

-We occasionally have dogs to rehome.
-To enquire telephone 01768 817817 and ask for a Community Warden.
-You could also contact a local dog rescue centre or rescue societies such as:
+Please contact a local dog rescue centre or rescue societies such as:

 What is the law regarding dog fouling?